 This doesn't mean that captions are only used for unimportant items of the story, but rather items that are not essentially to the telling of the story.
 A caption can be a free-standing mini-story that can include items not used within the story itself.

 Again, remember that the caption and story should complement each other.
-Not repeat each other punctuation.
-In other cases, it is also okay to use incomplete sentences in a caption, but this may depend upon the publication and their requirements.[22]
+Not repeat each other

 6. Determine what punctuation should be used.